TheJoshBrod/TheJoshBrod/README.md

 # Hi, I'm Josh!

-- I’m currently a second year student studying CS at the University of Michigan
+- I’m currently a third-year student studying CS at the University of Michigan
 - How to reach me: joshbrod@umich.edu

 ## Programming Languages